-I use thermostatically controlled greenhouse heating pads to keep the greenhouse mulch temp above 15degF.
+I use thermostatically controlled greenhouse heating pads to keep the coldframe mulch temp above 15degF.
 The pads only turn on when the mulch temperature drops below 15degF and they turn off once the temperature climbs back above 15degF.
 The system works well though it is uncommon for the cold frame mulch to get down to that temperature and trigger the heaters.
 It only happened once in winter 2018-2019 when air temperature descended to -14degF.
-Even then, it only cycled a couple of times.
+Even then, it only cycled a couple of times during that night.

 I often draw on the bonsai community to learn the fine points of applied conifer culture.
 A good rule of thumb in determining winter survival of container-grown plants is to add two zones to your USDA Growing Zone and work accordingly.
 I can winter-treat a Zone 3 plant like it is a Zone 5 plant and since I live in Zone 5, it’s good to go.
 Contrarily, a Zone 5 plant in container culture needs to be treated like it is a Zone 7 plant, meaning that I have to augment protection to ensure survival and requisite dormancy in Zone 5 conditions.
 And so on.